christelinda-laureijs/honours-thesis/README.md

 ## Metadata

-These are all variables included the dataframe.
+These are all variables included the [Raw-eEPSC-Data.csv file](Data/Raw-eEPSC-Data.csv).
 Values marked with a \* will be automatically generated during the R script.

 | Variable       | Type                | Description                                                                     |
 |:---------------|:--------------------|:--------------------------------------------------------------------------------|